Conflux-Chain/conflux-doc/docs/install.md

 ```

 This produces an executable in the `./target/release` subdirectory.

-You may encounter dependency issues in Ubuntu.
-If so, you will want to install
-libssl-dev and cmake pacakges with the following command:

-    |   $ sudo apt-get install pkg-config libssl-dev cmake

 Note, when compiling a crate and you receive errors, it's in most cases your
 outdated version of Rust, or some of your crates have to be recompiled.